 STEP #2 – LAYING FIRST HORIZONTAL CANE STRANDS

 Now continue laying the horizontal strands from side to side, on TOP of, or OVER STEP #1 that you just put in.
-Add new strands just

-as you did before and keep strands parallel, and do not add cane to the four corner holes.
+Add new strands just as you did before and keep strands parallel, and do not add cane to the four corner holes, just yet.

 With this step, begin laying the second vertical strands front to back, OVER the top of STEPS #1 & #2, and just slightly to the RIGHT of STEP #1, the first vertical.

-Wondering what to do with all those “tails” when you quit one strand and start another?
 To avoid tying knots with those ends and ending up with a sloppy, messy underside of the chair seat like this:

-Use an alternative method, such as my “No-Knot” System of Tying Off video to eliminate nasty looking chair caning knots.
-Discover the best way to finish off the ends of the cane strands, without tying knots.
+Use an alternative method, such as my “No-Knot” System of Tying Off Cane Strands video to eliminate nasty-looking chair caning knots.

-STEP #4 – FIRST ACTUAL WEAVING-SECOND HORIZONTAL CANE STRANDS
+STEP #4 — SECOND HORIZONTAL CANE STRANDS

 STEP #5 — WEAVING THE FIRST DIAGONAL CANE STRANDS

 Start the first diagonal course in the front left-hand corner of the chair.
 This step will be weaving ALL the diagonal strands and will slant from the lower left side to the upper right side.
-Begin this step by taking a new strand and inserting it into the left front corner hole.
-Leave a 2″ tail below the seat as before and peg off.

-Taking the end of the long strand, begin weaving OVER the VERTICALS or front-and-back pairs, and UNDER the HORIZONTALS or side-to-side pairs.
-You will NOT end up in the corresponding corner hole on the top right of the chair.
-But where ever you end up, go down into the hole and come up in the hole to the right.
+You will NOT end up in the corresponding back corner hole on the top right of the chair (unless you are weaving on a square seat).
+But wherever you end up, go down into the hole and then come up in the hole to the right.

-WEAVING THE CORNER CANE “FISH HEADS” — When you do come to the corner hole, end off the strand and begin a new one in that same hole, so there will be TWO diagonals in the upper RIGHT corner and eventually there will also be two corresponding diagonals in the lower left corner on this step.
+Now there will be TWO diagonals in the upper RIGHT corner.
+Eventually, there will also be two corresponding diagonals in the lower-left corner on this step.

 Where those two diagonal strands meet going into the same corner, it’s called a “fish head.”
 You will need to make “fish heads” in each of the four corners, plus elsewhere a few times on the side rails.